Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 shall you reap from him, that will render to everyone according to the Deeds done in the Body, whether Good or Evil,

-August plea to the General Court, he did not go to Boston.
-However, Mary’s 18-year old son, William, visited her in prison
+plea to the General Court, he did not go to Boston.
+However, Mary’s 18-year old son, William, visited her in prison the night

-the night before she was to be hanged.
-He had also visited Governor Endecott earlier in the day, and concocted a plan to
+before she was to be hanged.
+He had also visited Governor Endecott earlier in the day, and they concocted a plan to save

 Executions were public affairs in those days.
-On Oct.
-27th a mob gathered to watch the Quakers hang, bringing their children
+On October 27th a mob gathered to watch the Quakers hang, bringing their

-so the youngsters could learn a lesson in crime and punishment.
-A drum corps beat their instruments loudly so the Friends
+children so the youngsters could learn a lesson in crime and punishment.
+A drum corps beat their instruments loudly so the

-could not preach on the way to the gallows.
-Mary walked proudly between the Stevenson and Robinson, rejoicing that she
+Friends could not preach on the way to the gallows.
+Mary walked proudly between the Stevenson and Robinson, rejoicing

 The two men were hanged, then Mary climbed the ladder.
 Her hands were bound, and her skirt tied around her ankles so her